 Fortunately, the process for fixing these is well documented on YouTube (1, 2) and takes a couple of minutes.
 I'll get around to it right after I polish the headlight.

+After fixing the radio in the Corvette, it was time to tackle the clock.
+We tried mightily to revive the patient, but in the end, a heart transplant was necessary.
+The clocks in the "midyear" Corvettes (1963-67) are electro-mechanical units made by Borg Instruments.
+They were used in a bunch of other GM cars of the period, in addition to the Corvette.
+This article gives a nice description of the clock and what commonly goes wrong with it.
 These are analog, spring-wound clocks with an electric winder that is supposed to reset the spring mechanism every 3 minutes or so.
 To see how it's supposed to work, check out this video (currently at 460 views, many of which are from me!).
 The design doesn't exactly inspire confidence, as it depends on a set of 12 volt contact points reliably closing every 3 minutes or so, pretty much forever.
 Those contact points build up corrosion over time, which will kill the rewinding mechanism.
 Thanks to a bunch of threads on the